markusgeert/drizzle-zero/README.md

 To specify a custom tsconfig file, use `-t, --tsconfig <tsconfig-file>`.
 It will, by default, look for one in the current directory.

-**Important:** the `drizzle-zero.config.ts` file and the Drizzle schema files **must be included in the tsconfig** for the type resolution to work.
+**Important:** the Drizzle schema **must be included in the tsconfig** for type resolution to work.
 If they are not included, there will be an error similar to `Failed to find type definitions`.

 ### Define Zero schema file